Yweiwu30/class18/README.md

 &emsp;Add abbreviation query function.

 - v1.2.1 2022-03-17
 &emsp;Add more abbr in abbreviation query function.
+&emsp;Modify the page Jump method.
+It can now be used offline.